transmissions11/solcurity/README.md

 ## Structs

-- `S1` - Are the members split on 256 boundaries
+- `S1` - Are the members split on 256 boundaries?
-- `S2` - Can any members be a smaller type
+- `S2` - Can any members be a smaller type?

 ## Functions